Free Verse – The Poetry Book & Magazine Fair: Saturday 22 September 2018, 11:00 am – 5:00 pm

 Rules of the BHS Haiku, Tanka and Haibun Awards:

 1. Submissions must be in English, unpublished and not concurrently entered for any other competition, and remain unpublished until the results are declared.
+Submissions should not appear in any print or online publication, social media (Facebook, Twitter, etc.) or forums as the competition is anonymous.
 There is no limit on the number of submissions per competitor.

 3. Entry procedures: